Planning advice

 Duty planner service

-If you have a general question about the planning application process, you can ask for a call-back from our duty planner.
+If you are unable to find the information you need in our frequently asked questions and have a general question about the planning application process, you can ask for a call-back from our duty planner.
+This service is now chargeable.
 The duty planner will not be able to advise about specific proposals as these should be discussed as part of the pre-application process.
 The duty planner will be able to help you by:

 - explaining our planning policies